karthikcsit/SplitwiseApp/README.md

 # SplitwiseApp
-description
-Implementation algorithm for Splitwise using Graphs
+Implemented the Algorithm for splitwise App using Graphs